Gold: $4022.74 Silver: $48.03 Platinum: $1543.55 90% Junk $1 FV: $34.34 Gold/Silver Ratio: 83.75

 Highlights

-Primary keyword: 10 Franc Gold Coin; fractional gold from Monnaie de Paris aligned to LMU standards.
+Primary keyword: 10 Franc Gold Coin; historic fractional gold from Monnaie de Paris built to LMU standards.

-Random Year fulfillment can present varying designs and dates, with collector interest influenced by condition, year, and mint mark.
+Random Year: Delivery may include different dates and types, with premiums influenced by condition, year, and mint mark.

 Collecting and Market Considerations